- Honors Program

 - Grades the completed project (noting that a grade of "B" or better on the six credit hours associated with the project is necessary to complete the Honor Program diploma option)

 How Is a Thesis Student Graded?

 The thesis is a single, extended learning experience.
 Typically, no grades are awarded until the thesis is finished.
 A student will receive "IP" (In Progress) grades on all thesis credit hours until the thesis is completed.
 When the thesis is finished, the "IP" grades will be changed to appropriate letter grades.
-The grading of all six credit hours of thesis is the responsibility of the Adviser of Contact.
-Students should always review grading standards and criteria very carefully with their advisors during the early stages of the thesis.
+The grading of all six credit hours of thesis is the responsibility of the Honors Thesis Mentor or (or the Advisor of Contact -- see "Exception" above).
+Students should always review grading standards and criteria very carefully with their mentors during the early stages of the thesis.